-Cath is available as a guest speaker/workshop presenter at your events upon request.
-Topics of organic gardening, growing healthy food and horticultural therapy within aged care are Cath’s speciality.
+With extensive experience as a guest speaker/workshop presenter I am available to present at your events upon request.
+Topics of organic gardening, growing healthy food and horticultural therapy within aged care are my speciality.

-Please contact her directly HERE to discuss your event.
+Please contact me directly HERE to discuss your event.

 Cath you have helped me immensely with my garden since I decided to go organic.
 You’ve helped me work out what is best for my garden as I find it very confusing how things are worded as organic but sometimes aren’t actually natural.

 I never thought I would love making compost but with the set up that you teach it’s easy and fun to watch the soil that it produces for my garden!